merongithub/askPdf/README.md

 ```

 This script will:
-- Read the PDF file from `data/sample.pdf`.
+- Read the PDF file from `data/sample.pdf`
-- Split the content into chunks of 50 words each.
+- Split the content into chunks of 50 words each
-- Generate embeddings for each chunk.
+- Generate embeddings for each chunk
-- Store the chunks and embeddings in ChromaDB.
+- Store the chunks and embeddings in ChromaDB

-### Step 2: Ask Questions
+#### Query PDF Content

 Run the `query_and_answer.py` script to ask questions about the PDF: